3 Squadron STORIES

 There is no doubt that a report on such a loss would state that the pilot ‘failed to recover from his bomb dive’ and ‘is presumed to be hit by enemy fire’, or similar.

-It is just as likely that a report could have read 'presumed loss the result of G-Loc’ or, alternatively ‘presumed loss due to heart failure resulting from excessive stress', and in the light of knowledge now available, both presumptions are likely to be correct.
+It is just as likely that a report could have read 'presumed loss the result of G-LOC’ [loss of consciousness due to excessive G Forces] or, alternatively ‘presumed loss due to heart failure resulting from excessive stress', and in the light of knowledge now available, both presumptions are likely to be correct.

 Many survivors of WW2 flying duties must have incurred damage which was not obvious as a result of their duties, and none more so than fighter-bomber pilots engaged in dive-bombing, and despite vast advancements in medical knowledge, we still lose men and machines without a positive explanation.